e2thex/thoughts/docs/schematic-approach/foundation/Constructs.md

 ---

-Constructs are central to [Epistemology](/schematic-approach/Epistemology) in the Schematic Approach, as they represent the stable features of knowing.
-They also have interesting mathematical properties, as explored in [Construct Math](/schematic-approach/Epistemology#construct-math).
+Constructs are central to [On Epistemology](On%20Epistemology.md) in the Schematic Approach, as they represent the stable features of knowing.
+They also have interesting mathematical properties, as explored in [Construct Math](On%20Epistemology.md#construct-math).